syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

-> Note: You can track the moment the rows or columns are inserted by handling the RowsInserted and ColumnsInserted events.
+N> You can track the moment the rows or columns are inserted by handling the RowsInserted and ColumnsInserted events.

 ### Moving Rows and Columns